 Opportunities for Water Recreation

 Port Colborne borders Lake Erie and sits at the mouth of the Welland Canal, making water recreation activities incredibly popular.
-Boating and fishing are common in the area; you can get a public boat ramp pass at the Sugarloaf marina.
-On land, residents still enjoy the waterfront parks and Port Colborne beaches, including Centennial – Cedar Bay Beach, Nickel Beach, and Pleasant Beach.
+Boating and fishing are common in the area; you can get a public boat ramp pass at the Sugarloaf Marina.
+On land, residents still enjoy the waterfront parks and Port Colborne beaches, including Centennial – Cedar Bay Beach and Nickel Beach.

 Want to live close to the best beaches in Port Colborne?
 Let us help.

 Port Colborne has its fair share of amenities, but for those wanting the excitement of a larger city, destination trips are only short drives away.
 The highway infrastructure includes direct access to the Queen Elizabeth Way (QEW) via Highways #140 and #406, so you can travel to a neighbouring city in no time.
 Port Colborne is about 25 minutes away from Buffalo, N.Y., 30 minutes from Niagara Falls, and 90 minutes from the GTA.

 For a small-sized city, Port Colborne has a rich arts and culture scene.
 The Port Colborne Historical & Marine Museum located next to the city’s library is a hot spot of knowledge.
 Like other cities in the Niagara region, Port Colborne is home to a brewery and many local restaurants, who proudly serve local Niagara wines.
 As far as Port Colborne schools go, there is a mix of public and Catholic schools, such as DeWitt Carter and St John Bosco.

 Strong Sense of Community